 There is no failure, only feedback.

 Giving and receiving constructive feedback is one of the most challenging aspects of teaching and learning.
-As the teacher, it is part of your job to guide your students and help them improve in their musical practice.
-Within that guidance, there should be constructive feedback that helps the student along the way.
+As a teacher, it is part of your job to guide your music students and help them improve in their musical practice.
+Within that guidance, you should be giving constructive feedback that helps the student along the way.
 It is also important to guide students in receiving that feedback and growing from it.
 Many students, especially young ones, might receive it as something they are doing wrong, instead of something that they can do better.

 1. Don't Compare Talent

-First and foremost, there is never a situation where you should compare one student to another based on their talent.
-When you start comparing students' talents it can be very demotivating and take away from the learning and growth that is supposed to take place.
+First and foremost, there is never a time where you should compare one student to another based on their talent or playing.
+When you start comparing students to one another it can be very demotivating and take away from the learning and growth that is meant to take place.

 Each student has their own strengths and weaknesses.
 Maybe one student needs more work on remembering all the keys of the instrument and another needs to work on their tempo.
 It is important, especially in a group setting to find a way to give that individualized feedback for them to apply to their practice.